SK21/AOG_RC/README.md

 RateController is an add-on app that works with AgOpenGPS version 5 (https://github.com/farmerbriantee/AgOpenGPS/) for rate control.
-There is an example rate control pcb and code in the RateController_Files folder of the latest release.
+There is rate module code and pcbs for Nano or Teensy.
+There is switch module code and pcb for Nano.
+There is a relay controller pcb to mount on 8 or 16 channel relay boards.
+There is wifi code for ESP8266 microcontroller mounted on some pcbs.
 It can control up to 16 sections and 5 products either by flow-meter or motor rpm.

 To do a simulation: